MechWolf/MechWolf/CS249-paper/paper.md

 # Related work

+There are several frameworks for robotic chemistry.
+However, to the best of our knowledge there have not been any attempts to perform on-device learning in real time to detect anomalies.
+Neither the Chemputer [@Kitson2018] nor Octopus [@octopus] have implemented anomaly detection of any kind.

+There are several methods for time series anomaly detection, although only a subset of them are capable of being computed in real time.

 # Methods

 Because the pumps use in chemical systems generate sine waves when monitored by UV/visible light spectroscopy sensors, we focused on identifying anomalies with the waveforms present in the sensor data.